 Whenever a problem looks too big to solve, a great first step is to break it up into many pieces and solve it in many mini-problems.
 This can be the most challenging part of solving the problem.
 The ability to break down a problem into many different little problems are required in many aspects of their lives.

-It doesn't matter where your students are from, their age, or even their ability; learning to code will help develop their thinking skills and how they apply these across their lives and studies.
-In the right classroom setting, with the right tools, students can pick up the basics of coding and start to revel in all the positives as outlined above.
+It doesn't matter where your Learners are from, their age, or even their ability; learning to code will help develop their thinking skills and how they apply these across their lives and studies.
+In the right classroom setting, with the right tools, Learners can pick up the basics of coding and start to revel in all the positives as outlined above.

 If you're thinking you can't teach coding because you don't know how to code yourself, you need to stop that.
 Right now.
 You can, you just haven't come across the right tools, lesson plans and activities.